danser27/IBM-DS/README.md

-# IBM-DS
+# IBM Data Science Professional Certificate

-This is a repository for IBM DS certificate on Coursera.
+This is a repository for the professional certificate in DS at IBM.